 Contingent liabilities are possible obligations that arise from past events and whose existence will only be confirmed by the occurrence or non-occurrence of one or more future events not wholly within the control of the Group.
 Where it is not probable that an outflow of economic benefits will be required, or the amount cannot be estimated reliably, the obligation is disclosed as a contingent liability, unless the probability of outflow of economic benefits is remote.
-Contingent liabilities are disclosed on the basis of a for the year ended31 March 2024 (All amounts are in Indian Rupees, unless otherwise stated)

-judgment of the management/independent experts.
+Contingent liabilities are disclosed on the basis of a judgment of the management/independent experts.
 These are reviewed at each balance sheet date and are adjusted to reflect the current management estimate.